The Butterflies and Moths in Wollaton Park

 Caterpillar

-Butterflies start life as caterpillars.
+Butterflies and Moths start life as caterpillars.

 An egg hatches into a caterpillar, then enters a pupa stage, and finally emerges as an adult butterfly or moth.